 Published: Saturday, June 21, 2025 · 7:50 AM | Updated: Saturday, June 21, 2025 · 7:50 AM

-📊 244 views
+📊 286 views

 Google is leveraging its vast YouTube video library to train artificial intelligence models, including the Gemini and Veo3 video and audio generators.
 According to an insider, Google is using a repository of 20 billion YouTube videos as training data for its next-generation AI tools.
-While Google confirmed the use of YouTube content for AI model training, it emphasized that only a portion of the content is used, adhering to specific agreements with creators and media Companies.
+While Google confirmed the use of YouTube content for AI model training, it emphasized that only a portion of the content is used, adhering to specific agreements with creators and media companies.

 A YouTube spokesperson stated that the platform has consistently utilized its content to optimize products, a practice unchanged by the advent of AI technology.
 Recognizing the need for protective measures, YouTube has developed robust safeguards to help creators protect their image and likeness rights in the AI era.